 The wing is clipped to the top of the trike, and controlled exactly the same as a foot launched paramotor.

 These can be flown without a license in the US under FAR 103 rules, but UK pilots may need to obtain a microlight license depending on the weight and if they’re carrying a passenger.

-A few pilots were granted permission to fly trikes in the UK without a license, providing they showed a medical exemption certificate.
+A few pilots were granted permission to fly trikes in the UK without a license, provided they showed a medical exemption certificate.
 This could have included back problems, or any type of disability that may prevent them launching a foot launched paramotor.
 This then lead onto the sub 70 KG category.

 Trikes and quads are heavier, and need a much longer take off run to get airborne.
 They may also require a larger wing to cope with the extra weight, and to create the extra lift which is required.